WICG/compression-dictionary-transport/README.md

 In this flow, we’re reusing static resources themselves as dictionaries that would be used to compress future updates of themselves, or similar resources.

 * [example.com](http://example.com/) downloads [example.com/large-module.wasm](http://example.com/large-module.wasm) for the first time.
-* The response for [example.com/large-module.wasm](http://example.com/large-module.wasm) contains a `bikeshed-use-as-dictionary: <path>` response header.
+* The response for [example.com/large-module.wasm](http://example.com/large-module.wasm) contains a `bikeshed-use-as-dictionary: <options>` response header.
+The options are a [structured field dictionary](https://www.rfc-editor.org/rfc/rfc8941.html#name-dictionaries) that includes the ability to set path/scope, expiration and preferred hashes.
+More details [here](#dictionary-options-header).
 * The client saves the path, [request destination](https://fetch.spec.whatwg.org/#concept-request-destination) and a SHA-256 hash of the resource with the cached resource.
     * For browser clients, the response must also be non-opaque in order to be used as a dictionary.
 Practically, this means the response is either same-origin as the document or has an `Access-Control-Allow:` header that makes the response readable by the document.
-* The next time the browser fetches a resource from said path and destination while the resource is available in cache, it includes a `sec-bikeshed-available-dictionary:` request header, which lists a **single** SHA-256 hash
+* The next time the browser fetches a resource from said path and destination while the resource is available in cache, it includes a `sec-bikeshed-available-dictionary:` request header, which lists a **single** hash as a [structured field dictionary](https://www.rfc-editor.org/rfc/rfc8941.html#name-dictionaries) with the hash algorithm as the key and [sf-binary base64 encoded value](https://www.rfc-editor.org/rfc/rfc8941.html#name-byte-sequences). i.e. `sec-bikeshed-available-dictionary: sha-256=:d435Qo+nKZ+gLcUHn7GQtQ72hiBVAgqoLsZnZPiTGPk=:`
     * SHA-256 hashes are long.
-Their hex representation would be 64 bytes, and we can base64 them to be ~42 (I think).
+Their hex representation would be 64 bytes, and we can base64 them to be ~42.
 We can't afford to send many hashes for both performance and privacy reasons.
+    * Sending a single hash for a single "best match" dictionary is critical for being able to use `Vary: sec-bikeshed-available-dictionary` when caching responses.
+Otherwise the variations in cache keys would explode and caches would treat it as uncacheable.
     * The `sec-` prefix is there to ensure that requests are not attacker-generated.
     * Any new resource as a dictionary for that path would override older ones.
 When sending requests, the browser would use the _most specific path_ for the request to get its dictionary.
 * When the server gets a request with the `sec-bikeshed-available-dictionary` header in it: